|

 VPN servers, and has since been extended with experimental support for

-Juniper Network Connect (--protocol=nc) Junos Pulse VPN servers,
+Juniper Network Connect (--protocol=nc), Junos/Ivanti Pulse VPN

-(--protocol=pulse) PAN GlobalProtect VPN servers,
+servers (--protocol=pulse), PAN GlobalProtect VPN servers

-(--protocol=gp) F5 Big-IP VPN servers, (--protocol=f5)
+(--protocol=gp), F5 Big-IP VPN servers (--protocol=f5),

-Fortinet Fortigate VPN servers, (--protocol=fortinet) and Array
+Fortinet Fortigate VPN servers (--protocol=fortinet), and Array

-Networks SSL VPN servers, (--protocol=array)
+Networks SSL VPN servers (--protocol=array).

 The connection happens in two phases.
 First there is a simple